-Prerequisites: Admission to the Teacher Education Program (see TEPAR) and at least two elementary school methods courses.
-Directed preparation and limited practice in an elementary school program.
-One hour of seminar and five hours of lab.
+Prerequisites: See PREPARATION FOR CLINICAL PRACTICE in this catalog.
+Supervised experience in planning, directing, and evaluating learning experiences in elementary education.
+One hour of seminar and three hours of lab.
 Grading is pass/no credit.

 ED412: Classroom Management in the Elementary School